Marvelous Microcaps

 So far, the combination of these organic growth trends and strategic growth initiatives has paid off for Quipt.
 For their fiscal year 2022 (their fiscal year ending in September, 2022) they saw revenues increase by 36.6% from $102.4 million to $139.9 million with similar growth in EBITDA going from $20.8 million to $32.03.
 For their fiscal year 2023 analyst estimates are for $223.26 million in revenue, or a 56% growth rate and EBITDA of $55 million, or a 76% growth rate.
 If the company meets these growth targets, we believe that will represent evidence of both leverage in their business model and continued success in their acquisition program.

-Before you invest in the Perritt MicroCap Opportunities Fund or Perritt Ultra MicroCap Fund, please refer to the prospectus for important information about the investment company, including investment objectives, risks, charges, and expenses.
+Before you invest in the Perritt MicroCap Opportunities Fund, please refer to the prospectus for important information about the investment company, including investment objectives, risks, charges, and expenses.
 You may also obtain a hard copy of the prospectus by calling 800-331-8936.
 The prospectus should be read carefully before you invest.

 Mutual fund investing involves risk.
 Principal loss is possible.
-The Funds invest in smaller companies, which involve additional risks, such as limited liquidity and greater volatility.
-The Funds invest in microcap companies which tend to perform poorly during times of economic stress.
-The Ultra MicroCap Fund may invest in early-stage companies which tend to be more volatile and more speculative than investments in more established companies.
+The Fund invests in smaller companies, which involve additional risks, such as limited liquidity and greater volatility.
+The Fund invests in microcap companies which tend to perform poorly during times of economic stress.

 Past Performance does not guarantee future results.